 Adam Gray is the incumbent, having served as Assembly District Representative since 2012.
-Based on our Courage Score analysis, Gray has shown that they do NOT stand up for the needs of constituents and facing down corporate lobbyists and interest groups that exploit Californians.
+Based on our Courage Score analysis, Gray has shown that he does NOT advocate for the needs of constituents and facing down corporate lobbyists and interest groups that exploit Californians.

 Democrat Adam Gray is running for reelection in 2020 unopposed.
-Gray is not serving their constituents with progressive solutions.
-Gray scored just 9 out of 100 on this year’s Courage Score, our annual analysis of legislator's progressive voting records.
+Gray is not serving his constituents with progressive solutions.
+Gray scored just 9 out of 100 on this year’s Courage Score, our annual analysis of a legislator's progressive voting records.
 According to recent election results, Democrats usually win this seat.